bytecodealliance/wasmtime-py/README.md

 So far this extension has been written by folks who are primarily Rust programmers, so it's highly likely that there's some faux pas in terms of Python idioms.
-Feel free to send a PR to help make things more idiomatic if you see something!
+Feel free to create a PR to help make things more idiomatic if you see something!

 To work on this extension locally you'll first want to clone the project: